NEW YORK — Jackie Autry is mad as hell and she's not going to take it any more.

 Does homefield advantage really matter in the playoffs?
 Studies have shown that it doesn't give a huge edge, but it hasn't hurt in the era of the "meaningful" All-Star game.
-This contest marks the 11th time that homefield advantage in the World Series has been awarded to the winning team, and seven of the past 10 Fall Classic winners held the advantage their league won in July.
+This contest marks the 11th time that homefield advantage in the World Series has been awarded to the winning team and seven of the past 10 Fall Classic winners held the homefield advantage that a group of their league co-workers won for them in July.

 "I think it did play a part in our success," San Francisco and NL manager Bruce Bochy said on Monday.
 "There's no place like home.
 We got off to a good start because of having home‑field advantage.
 There's just a sense of comfort for the players.
 Particularly when you're in the playoffs and you have the pressure of performing like these players do to start at home does give them, I think a bit more confidence and the ability to relax a little bit.

 "So I do think that it plays a part."